cran/kernelshap/README.md

 ## Overview

-The package contains two workhorses to calculate SHAP values for *any* model:
+The package contains three functions to crunch SHAP values:

-- `permshap()`: Exact permutation SHAP algorithm of [1].
-Recommended for up to 8-10 features.
+- **`permshap()`**: Permutation SHAP algorithm of [1].
+Recommended for models with up to 8 features, or if you don't trust Kernel SHAP.
+Both exact and sampling versions are available.
-- `kernelshap()`: Kernel SHAP algorithm of [2] and [3].
-By default, exact Kernel SHAP is used for up to $p=8$ features, and an almost exact hybrid algorithm otherwise.
+- **`kernelshap()`**: Kernel SHAP algorithm of [2] and [3].
+Recommended for models with more than 8 features.
+Both exact and (pseudo-exact) sampling versions are available.

-Furthermore, the function `additive_shap()` produces SHAP values for additive models fitted via `lm()`, `glm()`, `mgcv::gam()`, `mgcv::bam()`, `gam::gam()`, `survival::coxph()`, or `survival::survreg()`.
-It is exponentially faster than `permshap()` and `kernelshap()`, with identical results when the background dataset of the latter equals the full training data.
+- **`additive_shap()`**: For *additive models* fitted via `lm()`, `glm()`, `mgcv::gam()`, `mgcv::bam()`, `gam::gam()`, `survival::coxph()`, or `survival::survreg()`.
+Exponentially faster than the model-agnostic options above, and recommended if possible.

-### Kernel SHAP or permutation SHAP?

-Kernel SHAP has been introduced in [2] as an approximation of permutation SHAP [1].
-For up to ten features, exact calculations are realistic for both algorithms.
-Since exact Kernel SHAP is still only an approximation of exact permutation SHAP, the latter should be preferred in this case, even if the results are often very similar.

-A situation where the two approaches give different results: The model has interactions of order three or higher.

-### Typical workflow to explain any model

-1. **Sample rows to explain:** Sample 500 to 2000 rows `X` to be explained.
-If the training dataset is small, simply use the full training data for this purpose. `X` should only contain feature columns.
+To explain your model, select an explanation dataset `X` (up to 1000 rows from the training data, feature columns only) and apply the recommended function.
+Use {shapviz} to visualize the resulting SHAP values.

+**Remarks to `permshap()` and `kernelshap()`**

-2. **Select background data (optional):** Both algorithms require a representative background dataset `bg_X` to calculate marginal means.
-For this purpose, set aside 50 to 500 rows from the training data.
+- Both algorithms need a representative background data `bg_X` to calculate marginal means (up to 500 rows from the training data).
-If the training data is small, use the full training data.
 In cases with a natural "off" value (like MNIST digits), this can also be a single row with all values set to the off value.
-If not specified, maximum `bg_n = 200` rows are randomly sampled from `X`.
+If unspecified, 200 rows are randomly sampled from `X`.
-3. **Crunch:** Use `kernelshap(object, X, bg_X = NULL, ...)` or `permshap(object, X, bg_X = NULL, ...)` to calculate SHAP values.
-Runtime is proportional to `nrow(X)`, while memory consumption scales linearly in `nrow(bg_X)`.
-4. **Analyze:** Use {shapviz} to visualize the results.

-**Remarks**

-- Multivariate predictions are handled at no additional computational cost.
-- Case weights are supported via the argument `bg_w`.
-- By changing the defaults in `kernelshap()`, the iterative pure sampling approach in [3] can be enforced.
-- The `additive_shap()` explainer is easier to use: Only the model and `X` are required.
+- Exact Kernel SHAP is an approximation to exact permutation SHAP.
+Since exact calculations are usually sufficiently fast for up to eight features, we recommend `permshap()` in this case.
+With more features, `kernelshap()` switches to a comparably fast, almost exact algorithm with faster convergence than the sampling version of permutation SHAP.
+  That is why we recommend `kernelshap()` in this case.
+- For models with interactions of order up to two, SHAP values of permutation SHAP and Kernel SHAP agree, and the implemented sampling versions provide the same results as the exact versions.
+In the presence of interactions of order three or higher, this is no longer the case.
+- For additive models, `permshap()` and `kernelshap()` give the same results as `additive_shap` as long as the full training data would be used as background data.

 ## Installation